ProgNetwork/invasion-day/src/content/donations-policy.md

 ## Partnership and Tax Deductibility

-Common Threads is a First Nations-led organisation.
-As we establish independent fundraising systems, donations to the Together for Treaty campaign are currently accepted in partnership with the Centre for Australian Progress, a registered charity with Deductible Gift Recipient (DGR) status.

-All donations over $2 are tax-deductible.
+Your contribution helps support First Nations organisers, community events, and storytelling.
+This campaign is being coordinated by Common Threads, supported by Centre for Australian Progress.
+Donations over $2 are tax deductible.
+Your tax receipt will be issued by the Centre for Australian Progress.

 ## Privacy and Data Use